micado-scale/docs/user_documentation/rst/application_description.rst

 template below.
 MiCADO **requires** region_name, image_id and instance_type to
 instantiate a VM through *EC2*.

-Both **Occopus and Terraform** support EC2 provisioning.
+**Terraform** supports provisioning on AWS EC2, and **Occopus** supports both AWS EC2 and OpenNebula EC2.
 To use Terraform, enable it as described in :ref:`customize` and adjust the interfaces section accordingly.

 ::